nothingatalldotnet/spoonfire/public_html/wp-content/plugins/gmail-smtp/readme.txt

 none

 == Changelog ==

+= 1.1.8 =
+* Fixed this warning that is shown on servers running on PHP 7.2 or higher: PHP Deprecated: __autoload() is deprecated, use spl_autoload_register() instead in /wp-content/plugins/gmail-smtp/PHPMailer/PHPMailerAutoload.php on line 45

+= 1.1.7 =
+* Added some error handling code after the authorized redirection step.
+This is to make sure that the plugin doesn't save the error if an error occurs and no access token is returned.

+= 1.1.6 =
+* Updated the PHPMailer library to version 5.2.26.
+This release fixes a potential XSS vulnerability in the default debug output.
+* Gmail SMTP is now compatible with WordPress 4.9.

 = 1.1.5 =
 * Updated the minimum requirements for PHP to 5.6 since it was causing a curl_reset() error in the Google API Client library.